Eyakenojnr/alx-backend-storage/0x01-NoSQL/README.md

 ```
 $ sudo mkdir -p /data/db
 ```
-Or if `/etc/init.d/mongod` is missing, please find here an example of the file:
+Or if `/etc/init.d/mongod` is missing, please find [here](https://github.com/Eyakenojnr/alx-backend-storage/blob/master/0x01-NoSQL/mongod) an example of the file.
-Click to expand/hide file contents
 ### Using "container-on-demand" to run MongoDB
 * Ask for container `Ubuntu 18.04 - MongoDB`
 * Connect via SSH